What are beansprouts?

 Beansprouts can be added to the last stages of any stir-fried dish.
 However, to ensure even cooking, it’s best to lightly cook them separately first, ideally in a microwave.

 It’s also best to pre-cook beansprouts if using as an addition to a cold dish or salad.
+Check out our beansprout recipes collection for even more cooking inspiration.

 How to store beansprouts